omwadera/Football_Scout_AI/README.md

 - `data/football-player-stats-2023-COMPLETE.csv`

 These datasets provide comprehensive statistics on football players, including performance metrics, historical data, and other relevant attributes.
+Other than that, data is webscraped from FBREF and Transfer Market

 ---